Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Localized Audio Visual DeepFake Dataset

-\begin{itemize} \item{\textbf{Fake Audio} and \textbf{Fake Visual.} Both real audio and visual segments corresponding to the replacement token(s) are manipulated.} \item{\textbf{Fake Audio} and \textbf{Real Visual.} Only the real audio corresponding to the replacement token(s) is manipulated.
-To keep the fake audio and real visual segments synchronized, the corresponding real visual segment is length-normalized.} \item{\textbf{Real Audio} and \textbf{Fake Visual.} Only the real visual segment corresponding to the replacement token(s) is manipulated and the length of the fake visual is normalized to match the length of the real audio.} \end{itemize}
+\begin{itemize} \item{\textbf{Fake Audio} and \textbf{Fake Visual.} Both the real audio and visual segments corresponding to the replacement tokens are manipulated.} \item{\textbf{Fake Audio} and \textbf{Real Visual.} Only the real audio segments corresponding to the replacement tokens are manipulated.
+To keep the fake audio and real visual segments synchronized, the corresponding real visual segments are length-normalized.} \item{\textbf{Real Audio} and \textbf{Fake Visual.} Only the real visual segments corresponding to the replacement tokens are manipulated and the length of the fake visual segments is normalized to match the length of the real audio segments.} \end{itemize}